jacquev6/Polyglot/README.md

 ### Running on JS environment

-To run in [node.js](https://nodejs.org/), a program must be translated to JavaScript.
+To run in [node.js](https://nodejs.org/), a program can be translated to JavaScript.

 [CoffeScript](https://coffeescript.org/) maintains a [list of languages that compile to JavaScript](https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS).